malmgrenola/square-circles/README.md

 ### Database

-This project uses Heroku postgressSQL.
+This project uses Heroku postgresQL.

-1. in the heroku app add Heroku postgressSQL.
+1. in the heroku app add Heroku postgresQL.
-2. use the DATABASE_URL found in enviroment settings in Heruko in your .env file.
+2. use the DATABASE_URL found in environment settings in Heroku in your .env file.
 3. run `python3 manage.py migrate` to migrate the new database.
 4. run `python manage.py loaddata initial_data` to load all fixtures
 5. run `python3 manage.py createsuperuser` to create a superuser